akhyaruu/akhyaruu/README.md

 ### Hi there 👋 i'm ilham

-fullstack thinker and lifelong learner, mostly working with python and backend related stuff
+currently research student and part-time developer, mostly working with python and other backend related stuff